 - The words “SUPER BOWL” located on the front of the ticket that are at the bottom of the Lombardi Trophy logo are holographic when compared to others

-If you’re on the fence, please refer to our guide on buying Super Bowl tickets.
+If you’re on the fence, please refer to our guide on how to buy Super Bowl tickets.
 Do not buy from a stranger in the parking lot, and do not pay for any tickets through any methods other than a credit or debit card, or PayPal, which protect your purchase and can get you your money back if you’re ordering from a source with whom you may not be familiar.

 For more information on how to get cheap Super Bowl Tickets or to check out our report on when’s the best time to buy tickets, sign up for our Super Bowl ticket price updates below.
-Again, you can find the cheapest, no fee Super Bowl tickets on any marketplace for the 2020 Super Bowl here.
+Again, you can find the cheapest, no fee Super Bowl tickets on any marketplace for the 2021 Super Bowl here.
 If you’re serious about buying tickets for this year’s Super Bowl or are even just considering it, please don’t hesitate to email our support staff that’s available seven days a week from 9am-9pm at [email protected] or call our support line at 845-538-4567.